ImaniAN/ImaniAN/README.md

 <details>
   <summary>
   Resources and credits...
-(Thanks for these awesome resources that were used during the development)
+(Thanks to these awesome resources that were used during the development)
   </summary>
   <ol>
     <li><a href="https://github.com/stars/ImaniAN/lists/readme">My personal list of GitHub ReadMe resources</a></li>